Shifting Financial Marketing into Gear

 Am I saying that even if you’re starting late that you shouldn’t start a LinkedIn profile?
 Absolutely not.
 You should definitely create and craft you and your company’s profile and begin establishing a presence.
 However, be realistic about what type of results you can expect.
 If you haven’t invested the time and money in building a good website, establishing a social media presence, creating and executing a marketing plan—you’re starting at square one and making your first investment.
 And like any first investment it will take time for that investment to grow and create returns.

-Ensure you stick with that email newsletter going out 3 or 4 times a year, update your social media profiles, establish a basic retargeting campaign, and keep your website current are just a few easy and cost-effective ways to continually market.
+Ensure you stick with that email newsletter going out at least 3 or 4 times a year, update your social media profiles, establish a basic retargeting campaign, and keep your website current are just a few easy and cost-effective ways to continually market.

 By marketing modestly and consistently, when you are ready to increase your marketing efforts, turning up your marketing efforts won’t feel like raising the dead.